 This clinical monocentric study was performed by prospectively gathering data on 433 patients that were subjected to THA between January 2016 and December 2017.
 Some patients were surgically operated due to nontraumatic indications, while others needed urgent surgery due to traumatic indications.
 Oral and written informed consent was obtained from all patients.
-The study was done in accordance with the institutional committee on ethics.
+The study was done in accordance with the Institutional Committee on Ethics.

 By analyzing hospital records, we identified 36 patients who experienced HD after THA.
 HD was identified as an episode that required closed or open reduction of a THA prosthesis.
-In cases of multiple HD, only the first occurrence was evaluated.
-Since radiographs of two HD patients were not adequate for analysis (there was no visible lesser trochanter and iliac crest), these two HD patients were excluded from the analysis, which resulted in a total of 34 HD patients.
-The control group consisted of 34 patients, operated on during the same period and under the same conditions, who did not experience HD after THA.
-The controls were matched to HD patients, using basic patient characteristics: age at the time of primary THA (± 3 years), sex, etiology responsible for THA (traumatology/nontraumatology), type of prosthesis (exact), comorbidities (Charlson Comorbidity Score), and physical activity level before the operation.
-The exclusion criteria were evidence of infections, malignant disease, instability, THA revision, other major joint arthroplasty or orthopedic surgery on the lower extremity one year before THA.
-Patients included in the study were followed-up for six months.
+In the case of multiple HD, only the first occurrence was evaluated.
+Since radiographs of two HD patients were not adequate for analysis (no visible lesser trochanter and iliac crest), those two HD patients were excluded from the analysis, which resulted in a total of 34 HD patients.
+Control group consisted of 34 patients, operated during the same period and under the same conditions, that did not experience HD after THA.
+Controls were matched to HD patients, using basic patients' characteristics: age in time of primary THA (± 3 years), gender, etiology responsible for THA (traumatology / nontraumatology), type of prosthesis (exactly), comorbidities (Charlson comorbidity score), and physical activity level before the operation.
+Exclusion criteria were evidence of infections, malignant disease, instability, THA revision, other major joint arthroplasty, or orthopedic surgery on the lower extremity 1 year before THA.
+Patients included in the study were followed for six months.